St Anthony’s Lighthouse, Cornwall, was the setting for the children’s TV series Fraggle Rock, and you can stay there!

 A coal beacon originally burned at St Anthony’s Head to warn ships of Black Rock in the centre of the channel into Falmouth Harbour, and also of the Manacles Rocks offshore.
-This beacon burned for centuries until it was replaced by the present lighthouse in 1835.
+This beacon burned for centuries until the present lighthouse replaced it in 1835.

-Before the lighthouse was built, the local Killigrew family flew a large red flag from an elm tree to show the direction of the wind, but this was eventually taken down in 1779 to avoid its being used by invading fleets.
+Prior to the lighthouse, the local Killigrew family flew a large red flag from an elm tree to show the direction of the wind.
+However, this was eventually removed in 1779 to avoid being used by invading fleets.

 The light was originally provided by eight Argand oil lamps placed in front of polished reflectors, which were later replaced by a paraffin vapour burner and a Chance Brothers fixed optic.

 Following an inspection by the Lighthouse Commissioners in 1881, a decision was made for a fog bell to be erected at the lighthouse.
 This huge bell was said to be the heaviest in Cornwall, and weighed over 2 tons.
 It it was suspended from a beam projecting from the gallery and sounded four times every minute in poor visibility.